09 Mar 2018

-Background: In June 2015, Partners in Health (PIH) and the Liberian Ministry of Health began a community health worker (CHW) program containing food support, reimbursement of transport and social assistance to address gaps in tuberculosis (TB) treatment exacerbated by the 2014-2015 Ebola virus disease (EVD) epidemic.
-The purpose of this article was to analyse the performance of routine clinical TB care and the effects of this CHW program.
+In June 2015, Partners in Health (PIH) and the Liberian Ministry of Health began a community health worker (CHW) programme containing food support, reimbursement of transport and social assistance to address gaps in tuberculosis (TB) treatment exacerbated by the 2014-2015 Ebola virus disease (EVD) epidemic.
+The purpose of this article was to analyse the performance of routine clinical TB care and the effects of this CHW programme.

-Conclusions: In challenging environments, LTFU can be reduced by CHW accompaniment and socio-economic assistance to patients wit
+In challenging environments, LTFU can be reduced by CHW accompaniment and socio-economic assistance to patients with TB.
+Approaches are needed to improve cure verification in young patients and reduce mortality.